dcond007/Windows-Auto-Theme-Switching/README.md

 ### Test the Script
-* Head back to the task scheduler home library, look for the new schedule, right click and select "run".
+* Congrats, auto theming is now created.
+Head back to the task scheduler home library, look for the new schedule, right click and select "run".
 You should see your windows theme change.
-Congrats, auto theme is now functional.
+Keep in mind another task would need to be created to enable dark mode.
 <img src="https://github.com/dcond007/Windows-Theme-Scheduler/blob/main/walkthrough/10.png" width="600">